dkm/xcplanner/README.md

 XC Planner can also use a USGS web service to retrieve elevation data if the SRTM tiles are not available.
 Set `$get_elevation` in `config.php` to `get_elevation_usgs` to enable it.
 However, this is not recommended because it is very slow.

 Once you have downloaded the elevation data, set `$ELEVATION` to `true` in `config.php` to activate in the web interface.
 Note that an HTTP request is made each time a user moves a turnpoint marker.
 This can result in hundreds of HTTP requests which can put a significant load on your web server.
 Think carefully before enabling this feature.

+### Leonardo takeoffs ###

+XC Planner can display takeoffs near the start turnpoint using data from Leonardo.
+To enable this, set `$LEONARDO` to `true` in `config.php`.
+XC Planner will do an AJAX request to `/leonardo/EXT_takeoff.php` to retreive takeoffs.
+This URL is currently hard coded, to change it, edit the `XCLoadTakeoffs` in `js/xcplanner.js`.
+All takeoffs within 10km of the start turnpoint are displayed, but upto 200 takeoffs in a 50km radius are downloaded.
+XC Planner downloads more takeoffs every time the start moves by more than 25km.
+For debugging purposes you can use the `EXT_takeoff.php` script to proxy requests to <http://www.paraglidingforum.com/leonardo/EXT_takeoff.php>.

 ### XContest airspace and SkyWays ###